xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## Conclusion

 Xarray enables neat functionality, standardization, and simplication for Bayesian users.
-If you're a bayesian practioner we invite you to use ArviZ, and xarray by extension, to see how easy things are.
+If you're a Bayesian practitioner we invite you to use ArviZ, and xarray by extension, to see how easy things are.
 If you're a library developer for anything that uses numerical, consider how Xarray could help your users.
 We're quite thrilled with capabilities of Xarray today and are excited to see how what's to come in in the future!